-Carlos H. Cantu is the maintainer of the FirebirdNews site, FireBase (biggest portal dedicated to Firebird in Portuguese language, with + 70,000 registered users) and author of two Firebird books (Firebird Essencial and Firebird 2, both available only in Brazil).
-He also organizes the biggest Firebird Conference in the world (Firebird Developers Day), with an average of 450 attendees each year, and currently in its 13th year.
+Carlos H. Cantu is the maintainer of the FirebirdNews site, FireBase (biggest portal dedicated to Firebird in Portuguese language, with + 70,000 registered users) and author of four Firebird books (Firebird Essencial, Firebird 2, both available only in Brazil, and the Migration Guide to Firebird 3 and Migration Guide to Firebird 4 – available in English and Portuguese).
+He also organizes the biggest Firebird Conference in the world (Firebird Developers Day), with an average of 450 attendees each year, and currently in its 18th year.

 PS: Brazilians must buy the PT-BR version of the book at FireBase.
 For Portuguese speakers living outside Brazil, buy the book here and write a note in the comment field asking for the PT-BR version of the guide.

 Price (PDF version): USD 16

 The PRINTED version is available at Amazon (USD 23.50):

 Amazon US – Amazon UK – Amazon DE – Amazon FR – Amazon ES – Amazon IT – Amazon JP

 Table of Contents

 - Icons used